App page

 Result

-Users, despite having access to the field as a column, don’t see its value in selected projects.
+Users, despite having access to the field as a column, don’t see its value for the selected projects.

 No column visible